V. P. Singh: Minister of Defence (1987)

 In the year 1987, Singh was appointed on the position of Defence Minister of India for the first time but only for a period less than 3 months from 24 January 1987 to 12 April 1987.
-He was at that time preceded to Rajiv Gandhi and succeeded in his position to Krishna Chandra Pant.
+He was at that time preceded by Rajiv Gandhi and succeeded in his position by Krishna Chandra Pant.
 At that time due to his non-corrupt image, he was also called 'Mr. Clean'.
 He was not able to do any good work for Defence due to holding the position for such a short time.
 But his biggest work was in the import of Bofors.
 Once ensconced in South Block, Singh began to investigate the notoriously murky world of defence procurement.
 After a while, word began to spread that Singh possessed information about the Bofors defence deal (the infamous arms-procurement fraud) that could damage Gandhi's reputation.
 Before he could act on it, he was dismissed from the Cabinet and, in response, resigned his memberships in the Congress Party (Indira) and the Lok Sabha.
 The deal of Bofors also played a very crucial role in making of his Prime Minister of India.